 The Dutch Ministry of Education is the main funder of public education in the Netherlands.
 Second stream of income are the tuition fees paid by the students.
 Other than those two sources of income, universities at large or specific programs can aim for Third Stream Funding to cover special projects, facilities or trajectories.

 Universities are not created for making profit, eventual reserve assets need to be invested in better (conditions for) education.
-At the ArtEZ University of the Arts, control is exercised by the Supervisory Board as well as the Participation Council.
+At the ArtEZ University of the Arts, control is exercised by the Supervisory Board, while the Participation Council is invited to give input.
 Annual reports are made available to the public.

 How is the DAI funded?